lakmal-ya/EC2-Instances-Start-Stop-with-Terraform-Lambda/README.md

 - AWSLambdaBasicExecutionRole
 - EC2 permissions (e.g., See below simple policy)

-For CloudWatch Events Rule Role:

-- lambda:InvokeFunction (for the specific Lambda function)

 By setting up the IAM roles with the required permissions, you can ensure that the Lambda function and CloudWatch Events have the necessary access to execute the EC2 start stop function.